 Non-alcoholic

 Many Chinese drinks are teeming with delightful flavors and amazingly beneficial nutrients.
-For example, just look at how chrysanthemum tea is rich in disease-preventing minerals such as potassium, magnesium, and phosphorus.
+For example, chrysanthemum tea is rich in disease-preventing minerals such as potassium, magnesium, and phosphorus.

 Unlike the varieties of tea mentioned above, chrysanthemum tea is prepared from dried chrysanthemum flowers, not tea leaves.
-People let them soak in hot water until the tea acquires a yellow color and a floral fragrance.
-It will be even tastier if you add sugar to the cup.
+People soak these dried flowers in hot water until the water creates a decaffeinated tea with a yellow color and a floral fragrance.
+Then, you can enjoy it with a bit of sugar for a touch of sweetness.

 Chrysanthemum tea has been a popular drink since the era of the Song Dynasty.
-While it can bring about multiple benefits, you shouldn’t consume it too much, or the tea may do more harm than good.
+While it can bring multiple benefits, you should consume it reasonably, or the tea may do more harm than good.
 Two or three servings per week are usually sufficient.

 Where to find: Various tea shops, restaurants, and grocery stores in China, though it is easy to brew at home.